orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

         to Article 16.

 What Stewards and Projects will need:
-- Define a process on who from the Steward and/or Process performs that notification, how to handle credentials (if needed).
+- Define a process on who from the Steward and/or Project performs that notification, how to handle credentials (if needed).
 This could be in the Steward Security Policy or a separate document that describes the implementation details, as agreed between the Steward and the Project.

 What resources could be created to help fulfilling that requirement: